-Here, I'm using a crab pot that has a basin, follow by another pot with holes that fits inside the basin.
+Here, I'm using a crab pot that has a basin, followed by another pot with holes that fits inside the basin.
 You can use a veggie steamer in a large pot too.
-I’ve even noticed some use a brick to weigh down the herbs and act as a shelf for the collection bowl.
+Some use a brick to weigh down the herbs and act as a shelf for the collection bowl.

-Next, you need to place a bowl in the upper pot, on top of the brick, or steamer to collect the hydrosol.
-If you are using a steamer you may need to place a heat proof bowl upside down to act as a shelf for the steamer to sit on.
+Next, you need to place a small bowl to use as a collection bowl in the upper pot, on top of the brick, or steamer.
+If you are using a steamer you may need to place a heatproof bowl upside down to act as a shelf for the steamer to sit on.
 Just make sure your collection bowl is not sitting in the water.

-Then, place the lid on upside down, and place a bag of ice on top.
+Then, place the lid on upside down, and place a bag of ice cubes on top of the lid.

-Bring the water to a simmer on the stove, checking every 15 minutes or so, to replace the ice as needed.
+Bring the water to a boil then reduce the heat and allow it to simmer on the stove, checking every 15 minutes or so, to replace the ice as needed.

 Note: It would be a good idea to freeze a few bags of water ahead of time.